 XaaS Sales Comp and Quota Symposium Event HighlightsBy: Rachel Parrinello Cloud Computing, Sales Compensation, Technology Sales

-Here are some highlights from this informative one-day event.
+Below are some highlights from this informative one-day event in 2017.

 Panel Discussion ‘Solving XaaS Sales Comp Issues’

 Four esteemed panelists shared 1) sales representatives’ behavioral changes required by the XaaS evolution, 2) XaaS sales compensation challenges and 3) how their sales compensation job is changing.

 - Nandini Ramaswamy – VP, Global Sales Compensation Design & Operations, Salesforce

 - Robert Bieshaar – Sr. Director WW Sales/Services Incentive Comp, Autodesk